 Planned giving provides a vehicle for you to ensure the financial well-being of KCC.
-Your planned gift will provide the largest benefit to the College while reducing the income tax, estate and gift tax burden upon your estate and heirs.
+Your planned gift will provide the a benefit to the college while reducing the income tax, estate and gift tax burden on your estate and heirs.

 Revocable planned gifts

-If you want to provide a future benefit to the Kankakee Community College Foundation but are not yet comfortable giving away assets you may need in the future, consider including a bequest to the KCC Foundation in your will or living trust or naming the KCC Foundation as a beneficiary of your retirement plan or life insurance policy.
+If you want to provide a future benefit to the KCC Foundation, but are not yet comfortable giving away assets you may need in the future, consider including a bequest to the KCC Foundation in your will or living trust or naming the KCC Foundation as a beneficiary of your retirement plan or life insurance policy.

 Irrevocable "Life Income" planned gifts

 Charitable Gift Annuity.
-A CGA is simple contract with the KCC Foundation to pay you and/or your designated beneficiary a fixed annuity for life.
+A Charitable Gift Annuity is a simple contract with the KCC Foundation to pay you and/or your designated beneficiary a fixed annuity for life.

 Charitable Remainder Trust.
-Similar to a CGA, a CRT offers more flexibility by allowing you to identify multiple beneficiaries and choose how the annual payment is calculated.
+Similar to a CGA, a Charitable Remainder Trust offers more flexibility by allowing you to identify multiple beneficiaries and choose how the annual payment is calculated.

-A CLT provides a current payment stream to the KCC Foundation with a remainder interest to you or a designated beneficiary, with these benefits
+A Charitable Lead Trust provides a current payment stream to the KCC Foundation with a remainder interest to you or a designated beneficiary, with these benefits

-You can use real estate to fund a life income gift, or you can gift real estate to the KCC Foundation through your will or living trust.
-And if you want to receive a current income tax deduction for the gift of your home, but would like to continue living there for the rest of your life, you can donate a “remainder interest” in your home and retain a “life estate” for yourself.
+You can use real estate to fund a life income gift, or you can give real estate to the KCC Foundation through your will or living trust.
+And if you want to receive a current income tax deduction for the gift of your home—and live there for the rest of your life—you can donate a “remainder interest” in your home and retain a “life estate” for yourself.